-- 1. Such students will be assigned an academic advisor with special interest in their culture-area whenever possible.
+- 1. Such students will be assigned an academic advisor with special interest wheneverpossible.
 The advisor will assist the student to obtain special educational assistance, as needed. - 2.
-Instructors are expected to meet with such students at the beginning of each semester and help them to arrange for special educational assistance, as needed (e.g. extended time for exams and assignments, tutoring, writing skills). - 3.
-Non-native English-speaking students who are admitted are required to pass the overall English Proficiency Composition exam administered by the University's Linguistics Department/ESL Program.
-Failure to pass this exam will result in an automatic transfer to the part-time program.
-If and when the exam is passed, the student may be reinstated to the full-time program in consultation with the Advisor and Director of Admissions. - 4.
+Instructors are expected to meet with such students at the beginning of each semester and help them to arrange for special educational assistance, as needed (e.g. extended time for exams and assignments, tutoring, writing skills). - All incoming international students whose first language is not English are required to take an on-campus English Proficiency Evaluation upon arrival unless they meet any of the exceptions listed here. - 4.
 The course structure for international students may be individualized depending on English Language proficiency, educational background, and professional experience.